 It's easy to put a deadline on a task and walk away thinking everything will get done in time.
 Asking your team if their workloads can be cleared within the set times ensures they don't feel the tasks are a burden and helps avoid missed deadlines.

-For example, instead of a project manager assigning tasks to the team and going on their merry way, they can drop a message in Slack asking everyone to review the deadlines and request changes if necessary.
+For example, instead of a project manager assigning tasks to the team and leaving it at that, they can drop a message in Slack asking everyone to review the deadlines and request changes if necessary.

 Use mentions on task notes in Float to check in about a deadline